Basic Usage

 files

-- You can execute requests in any file type.
-However, since the
+- You can execute requests from any file type.
+If you wrap your requests in a code block with

 Kulala UI